futpix/caravans-in-australia/content/review/201-Design-RV-Mica-Semi-F2.md

   ogtitle: "Should I buy Mica Semi F2 by Design RV?"
   ogdescription: "The Design RV Mica Semi F2 is classed as Semi Off Road, and sleeps 4-6 people.
 It is Australian made and comes in at 21 ft.
 It generally has Separate shower & toilet."
 categories: ["Design RV"]
-tags: ["Sleeps 4-6", "21 ft", "Semi Off Road", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 4-6", "21 ft", "Semi Off Road", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: "8.72"
 bodyLength: "6.4"
 totalHeight: "3"